- This page mostly covers research on how computational models help map, understand, and predict the biology of cells.

 - Currently, I focus on building infra for enabling data science in this space: lamin.ai.

 - Before 2015, I worked on computational models for strongly correlated systems, solar cell materials, and basic quantum mechanics.

-- For a full list of publications see publications or Google Scholar.
+- See a full list of publications or Google Scholar.

 Software for single-cell analytics and data management

 Scanpy [P23] is a toolkit for analyzing single-cell gene expression data.
 Together with anndata [P33], it has become widely used and led to an ecosystem of tools, with >700k downloads and >600 dependent repositories.

 To sustain the project long-term and further professionalize development, we started scverse with other community members in early 2022.